Welcome to Reception

 In Spring Term our big question was 'Where Shall we Go?'
 Children loved exploring our space control centre, playing in our rocket and role-playing.

 Our big question this Summer term is 'What Changes Can Happen?'
 We will be looking at Growth and Change with many aspects introduced through a range of books and animated tales in Communication, Language and Literacy.
 We we will be talking about how we look after plants and animals.
 We look forward to creating growth charts comparing height, weight, hand and foot size!
 We are also looking forward to our delivery of caterpillars so we can observe the life cycle of a butterfly!

 As part of our ‘What Changes Can Happen?’ topic, we have been studying the life cycle of a butterfly, seeing first-hand how a caterpillar grows.
 For days the children loved watching the caterpillars grow at an alarming rate and then turning into a chrysalis before changing into a butterfly.

 After all the butterflies had emerged from their chrysalis, children set them free in the Peace Garden so that they could learn more about how they would survive in the natural environment.
 The insects did take some convincing though as some kept flying back to the children!
 We are also reading and doing lots of fun work around The Very Hungry Caterpillar.
 Eric Carle’s delightful story sends an inspiring message to its readers about growing up and entering the big, wide world.
 “This book is about HOPE.
 It says: you too can grow up and unfold your wings and ﬂy away” – Eric Carle

 We Love Writing

 Children have loved using Talk for Writing this summer term.
-We have already looked at a number of texts linked to our topic 'What Changes Can Happen?' and children have especially loved writing Jack and the Beanstalk retells by ‘talking the text’.
+We have already looked at a number of texts linked to our topic 'What Changes Can Happen?' and children have loved writing retells about Jack and the Beanstalk and The Hungry Caterpillar by ‘talking the text’.